Hydrogen Utopia International (LON:HUI) Trading Up 57.8% – Here’s What Happened

-Hydrogen Utopia International PLC (LON:HUI – Get Free Report) shares shot up 57.8% during trading on Saturday .
-The company traded as high as GBX 3.80 and last traded at GBX 3.63.
-9,305,121 shares were traded during trading, an increase of 1,207% from the average session volume of 712,011 shares.
+Hydrogen Utopia International PLC (LON:HUI – Get Free Report) rose 57.8% during mid-day trading on Saturday .
+The stock traded as high as GBX 3.80 and last traded at GBX 3.63.
+Approximately 9,305,121 shares changed hands during trading, an increase of 1,207% from the average daily volume of 712,011 shares.
 The stock had previously closed at GBX 2.30.

 Hydrogen Utopia International Stock Up 57.8%

-Hydrogen Utopia International (LON:HUI – Get Free Report) last announced its earnings results on Tuesday, September 30th.
-The company reported GBX (0.05) earnings per share (EPS) for the quarter.
+Hydrogen Utopia International (LON:HUI – Get Free Report) last released its earnings results on Tuesday, September 30th.
+The company reported GBX (0.05) earnings per share for the quarter.

 About Hydrogen Utopia International